tauh33dkhan/Bypass-Android-SSL-Pinning/README.md

 $ adb install test.apk
 ```

-Done! now you can intercept the request with burp
+Done! now you can intercept the request with burpsuite.

 #### Contact me